LukeZGD/DDLC-LOVE/README.md

 - **PS Vita** - Install the vpk from the releases.

 - **PS3**
-1. Install [Lua Player PS3](https://store.brewology.com/ahomebrew.php?brewid=212) to your PS3
+1. Install [Lua Player PS3](https://store.brewology.com/ahomebrew.php?brewid=212) to your PS3 (you need CFW/HAN/HEN to get Package Manager)
-2. Extract all files of thE zip to the root of a USB drive to be used for the PS3
+2. Extract all files of the zip to the root of a USB drive to be used for the PS3
 3. Insert the USB drive to the rightmost USB slot (dev_usb000)
 4. Launch Lua Player PS3